 Positioned above the legendary GTI in Volkswagen's Golf model range, the latest Golf R sticks with an all-wheel-drive configuration and a turbocharged, four-cylinder engine, but brings more power and drivetrain capability to the table.
 Though still not the quickest or most performance-focused car in its class, the Golf R boasts tight handling, a smooth-shifting transmission and a well-trimmed interior.

 The Golf R features a turbocharged, 2.0-liter inline-four making 292 horsepower and 280lb-ft of torque.
 For the first time, Volkswagen is offering the Golf R with both manual and dual-clutch transmissions in the United States.
-Initial production will be dual-clutch only; the six-speed manual will be available later.

 Aside from improving the weight distribution, the Golf R's all-wheel-drive system (lesser Golfs make do with front-wheel-drive) improves traction and contributes to a 4.9-second zero-to-60 mph run on the way to a 155-mph top speed.
 Fuel economy is rated at 23 mpg in the city and 30 mpg on the highway (26 mpg combined) for the dual-clutch model.